 This contemporary art museum, housed in a former factory from the 1930s, has an air-raid shelter (“refugio”) used during the Spanish Civil War, beautiful gardens, a 14th century wine cellar, and a 2 star-rated Michelin restaurant: Ricard Camarena

 Book a free guided tour here in English of the Art, cellar, gardens, and shelter.
 The tour takes about an hour and takes you through the entire premise.
-My husband and I thoroughly enjoyed it but my kids (8 and 10 years old) were quite bored.
-I don’t recommend it for kids.
-Also note that ONCE a month the gardens are open to the public!
-I’ve marked it in my calendar because they are beyond beautiful.
+Also note that ONCE a month the gardens are open to the public.

 Make sure you make a reservation ahead of time and note that this museum is a bit north of the old city – about a 20 minutes walk.